Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: General assumptions, notations and functional setting

 \end{remark}

-\paragraph{Additional assumptions for the existence of weak solutions} Concerning the existence of weak solutions, we need to strengthen our assumptions.
-The viscosity coefficient $\nu(c)$ is assumed to be bounded from below by a positive constant and the friction coefficient $\kappa(\rho,c)$ is assumed to be nonnegative.
-Moreover both $\nu(c)$ and $\kappa(\rho,c)$ are two functions bounded in $L^{2}(0,T;L^{2}(\Omega))$ whenever $c$ is bounded in $L^{\infty}(0,T;H^{1}(\Omega))$ and $\rho$ is smooth (for instance $C(0,T;C^{2}(\overline{\Omega}))$.
+\paragraph{Additional assumptions for the existence of weak solutions and analysis of the numerical scheme.} Concerning the existence of weak solutions and analysis of the numerical scheme, we need to strengthen our assumptions.
+The viscosity coefficients $\nu(c), \eta(c)$ are assumed to be bounded from below by a positive constant and the friction coefficient $\kappa(\rho,c)$ is assumed to be nonnegative.
+Moreover, $\nu(c), \eta(c)$ and $\kappa(\rho,c)$ are functions bounded in $L^{2}(0,T;L^{2}(\Omega))$ whenever $c$ is bounded in $L^{\infty}(0,T;H^{1}(\Omega))$ and $\rho$ is smooth (for instance $C(0,T;C^{2}(\overline{\Omega}))$.
 We consider $a>2$ the exponent of the pressure law.
 In the numerical simulations, we take degenerate mobilities of the form $b(c)=c(1-c)^{\alpha}$.
 However, in the analysis, we consider a non-degenerate mobility by truncating the previous mobility.
 For instance, using a small parameter $0<\varepsilon_{b}<<1$, we approximate the mobility $b(\cdot)$ by

 and consider the case of a fixed $\eps_{b}$.
-We obtain that
+Dropping the $\eps_b$ subscript, we obtain that

 Concerning the functionals appearing in the definition of the free energy $\psi_{0}$ we assume that $H$ and $H'$ are bounded and that $Q$ is a polynomial approximation of the double well potential.
 More precisely we take